Help members experience a peaceful holiday season

 Families can add meaning to Advent and Christmas without spending money by creating a no-cost gratitude calendar and consciously appreciating what they do have.
 Invite families to use church computers to create the calendars so that you include those who don’t have a computer or Internet access at home.
 Post the how-to and links on your church website and encourage those with computers to create calendars at home.

 Create colorful templates with a calendar-management program.
 Decorate them with bright holiday themes.
-(Free calendar-management software programs are offered by Mozilla [Thunderbird].
+(Most word processing programs such as Microsoft Word or Pages include templates for calendars.
 You also can use free Google calendaring tools.
 Availability and features are subject to system software.)

 Provide a list of “thoughts of thanks” in a separate text or Microsoft Word file so calendar creators can post them to each date.
 On each day of Advent, a new “thought of thanks” will pop up.
 Or, on Dec.
 1, designate days for each family member to write his or her own “thought of thanks” and post it on that date.
 They can take turns writing and sharing throughout the month.
 It’s a great way to get kids to think about the true meaning of the season.